-1. German/Polish case on transboundary EIA
+1. German-Polish case on transboundary EIA

-44. The subject of the first Polish/German cooperation case on transboundary EIA was the diversion of water from the border river Nysa to the German river Spree and to an open cast mine in Berzdorf, Germany.

-45. The EIA procedures took almost two years (22 months) from the notification to the final decision.
-The most problematic was the public participation, which took place from December 2000 to June 2001.
+- 51. The subject of the first case of Polish-German cooperation on transboundary EIA was the diversion of water from the border river Nysa to the German river Spree and to an opencast mine in Berzdorf, Germany. - 52.
+The EIA procedures took almost two years (22 months) from the notification to the final decision.
+The most problematic aspect was the public participation, which took place from December 2000 to June 2001.
 There was no direct communication between the public of the affected Party and the Party of origin.
-The Ministry of the Environment acted as an intermediary and sent the comments in aggregated form.
+The Polish Ministry of the Environment acted as an intermediary and sent the comments in aggregated form.
 The Minister of the Environment's statement also included statements by other interested authorities.
-This was recognized to be an inefficient way of communicating.

-46. It took Poland more than a month to confirm that it would participate in the transboundary EIA.
+This was recognized to be an inefficient way of communicating. - 53.
+It took Poland more than a month to confirm that it would participate in the transboundary EIA.
 The initial notification sent by Germany had set a one-month deadline.
-However, it was the first case.
-There were no precedents.
+However, it was the first case there were no precedents.

-47. The second problem arose in connection with the consultations in accordance with article 5 of the Espoo Convention.
+- 54. The second problem arose in connection with the consultations in accordance with Article 5 of the Espoo Convention.
 Germany considered that additional negotiations initiated by the German-Polish Transboundary Water Commission already fulfilled the requirements of the Convention.
-Consultations as required under the Convention were held after the final decision was made, since Poland was not satisfied with it.

-48. The Polish authorities and public were hostile to the project.
+Consultations as required under the Convention were held after the final decision was made, because Poland was not satisfied with it. - 55.
+The Polish authorities and public were hostile to the project.
 The Polish Minister of the Environment asked the German Federal Environment Minister for negotiations (based on Art.
-15 - Settlement of disputes).
-Germany did not take into account Polish complaints.
+15 Settlement of disputes).
+In the view of Poland, Germany did not take into account the Polish complaints.
+In the view of Germany, the competent authority for EIA did consider the Polish complaints and took them into account in the final decision.
 Although an appeal against the decision in a German court is possible, no Polish citizens chose this procedure.
 To lodge an appeal, it has to be proved that the rights of foreign citizens have been violated and the appeal has to be lodged within one month from the time that the decision has been delivered or made available to the public.
 Individuals as well as companies expected a guarantee of compensation for their losses, but this was not put in the final decision.

-49. Both countries were "learning by doing" and there were a few misunderstandings.
-The public was not clearly informed about the procedure, including the rights of appeal.
-Moreover, this information was not included in the decision, which was translated only partially.
+In the view of Germany, the question of liability for potential damage to individuals or companies is not part of EIA.
+There are sufficient provisions on liability in German domestic civil law.
+It seems that the dispute can be resolved. - 56.
+Both countries were "learning by doing" and there was some misunderstanding.
+The public did not seem to be clearly informed about the procedure, including the rights of appeal, even if the decision included translated information on this.
+But the decision was translated only partially.
 Procedural delays were caused by the incompatibility of the EIA procedures.
-The final decision was made without consultations.
-Later, negotiations were carried out on the national level.

-50. Problems were caused by the lack of a binding German/Polish bilateral agreement.
+The final decision was made without proper consultations (see para.
+49 above).
+Later, negotiations were carried out on the national level. - 57.
+Problems were caused by the lack of a binding German-Polish bilateral agreement.
 It is important to set the procedural relationship between authorities, and to define their competences and the deadlines of the procedural stages.

-2. Bulgarian/Romanian case on transboundary EIA
+2. Bulgarian-Romanian case on transboundary EIA